There are affiliate links in here.

 Food is a great way to experience a different culture.
 It lets you see how they live and allows for great and exciting stories as well.
 Not only is it exciting, but it opens your eyes to delicious food that you may have never been able to try back home.

 Aji and fresh fruit juice, so good!
 Fruit juice is a part of every meal and a refreshing addition to the rice also at every meal, still delicious!
-Here’s a look at some of the food of Ecuador.
+Here’s a look at some of the food of the popular foods in Ecuador and traditional Ecuadorian food.

 Who doesn’t like ice cream?
 I’ll leave it at that.